Abdullah-Abuzaid/ISE291-Project/README.md

 # ISE291-Project
-We are going to analyze Ali Express products for our ISE 291 Project.
-Not The best way ofc but it works it just does
+We Collected about 1 million Ali Express products using rotating ip proxies and concurrency methods, then analyzed them to figure out best selling categories and best selling strategies.